Can I Sue My Wedding Photographer?

 A party's failure to perform the terms of a contract is called a breach.
 Depending on the contract's terms, a breach can occur when a party fails to perform their obligations on time or provide goods or services that meet the quality standards set forth in the contract.

-You would have a harder time showing that the terrible pictures themselves breached the contract.
+You would have a harder time showing that the inadequate pictures themselves breached the contract.
 Quality standards are, in general, subjective.
-What's a bad wedding picture to one person might not be bad to another, but if the photos are so bad that virtually no one could think that they are good, you may be able to persuade a judge that the poor quality constituted a breach of the agreement.
+What's a bad wedding picture to one person might not be bad to another.
+But if the photos are so poorly done that most would agree they are no good, you may be able to persuade a judge that the poor quality constituted a breach of the agreement.

 Remedies for Breach of Contract